MarkMT/fragmentary/README.md

   end
 end
 ```
-The effect of this will be to expire the product template fragment for every product contained within the affected category.

-When implementing the method definitions within the `subscribe_to` block, note that the block will be executed against an instance of a separate `Fragmentary::Subscriber` class that acts on behalf of the particular `Fragment` subclass we are defining (so the methods we define within the block are actually defined on that subscriber object).
-However, _all other_ methods called on the `Subscriber` object, including those called from within the methods we define in the block, are delegated by `method_missing` to the fragment subclass.
+When implementing the method definitions within the `subscribe_to` block, note that the block will be executed against an instance of a separate `Fragmentary::Subscriber` class that acts on behalf of the particular `Fragment` subclass we are defining.
+So the methods we define within the block are actually defined on that subscriber object.
+However, _all other_ methods called on the `Subscriber` object, including those called from within the methods we define in the block, are delegated by `method_missing` to the associated fragment subclass.
 So in the example, `touch_fragments_for_record` called from within `update_product_category_successful` represents `ProductTemplate.touch_fragments_for_record`.
 This method is defined by the `Fragment` class, so is available to all fragment subclasses.

 Note also that for fragment subclasses that declare `needs_record_id`, there is no need to define a `destroy_<model_name>_successful` method simply to remove a fragment whose `record_id` matches the `id` of a <model_name> application record that is destroyed, e.g. to destroy a `ProductTemplate` whose `record_id` matches the `id` of a destroyed `Product` object.
 Fragmentary handles this clean-up automatically.
 This is not to say, however, that 'destroy' handlers are never needed at all.
 The destruction of an application data record will often require other fragments to be touched.